Denver Broncos

 Denver Broncos Overview

-The Denver Broncos are a professional American football team based in Denver, Colorado.
-They compete in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
-Founded on August 14, 1959, the Broncos began play in 1960 as a charter member of the American Football League (AFL) before joining the NFL after the 1970 merger.
-The team is currently owned by the Walton-Penner Family Ownership Group and plays its home games at Empower Field at Mile High.
-Known for their vibrant sunset orange, midnight navy, and summit white colors, the Broncos have a rich history highlighted by three Super Bowl titles and eight AFC championships.
+The Denver Broncos are a professional American football team based in Denver, Colorado, competing in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
+Founded on August 14, 1959, the Broncos began play in 1960 as a charter member of the American Football League (AFL), joining the NFL after the 1970 merger.
+The franchise has built a strong legacy with three Super Bowl titles, eight AFC championships, and one of the most loyal fan bases in the league.

 Founding and Organizational Origins